Public Relations By Royal Appointment

 Among the 850 Royal Warrant holders are Carlsberg, Twinings, Heinz, Burberry and Land Rover.

 Others aren’t such well-recognised names, including Fen Ditching Company (yes, they dig ditches), Edinburgh hairdresser Denise McAdam (who probably trimmed Prince William’s hair for his big day) and Rokill pest controllers, whose specialisms include “wasps, fleas, flies and other insect pests”.

 They are among a very privileged few, who have earned formal Royal endorsments, enshrined in the machinery of monarchy.

 However, even an unofficial Royal endorsement is incredibly powerful.

-In 2002 – the same year Holyrood Partnership sprung into existence, just down the road from the Queen’s Edinburgh palace – we started working for Montpeliers (Edinburgh) Ltd, the group behind Edinburgh’s best style bars.
+In 2002 – the same year Holyrood PR sprung into existence, just down the road from the Queen’s Edinburgh palace – we started working for Montpeliers (Edinburgh) Ltd, the group behind Edinburgh’s best style bars.

 At the time, the future King was a student at St Andrews.
 The Fife town is famed for its golf course and its university; less so for its vibrant nightlife and choice of venues where young people can drink, dance and generally let off steam.